rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Seating arrangements, race rankings, password permutations.
 - Tip: “Fill slots, count down.”
+- Did you know...? `52!` ways to order a deck of cards is about `8×10^67`, more than atoms in millions of galaxies.

 ##### Block 5 – Distinguishing Order Importance
 🔹 **Definition:** Determining whether **order matters** decides between permutations (order significant) and combinations (order irrelevant).